ais-lab/paindiffusion/README.md

 ## Driving GaussianAvatars

-For a better realistic avatar, we use PainDiffusion to drive [Gaussian Avatars](https://github.com/ShenhanQian/GaussianAvatars/tree/669ee0e428e6dbfa552c63d75df53234c42cfbbd).
-Follow the step in [this repository](https://github.com/ais-lab/gaussiansp-paindiffusion) to do that.
+For a better, realistic avatar, we use PainDiffusion to drive [Gaussian Avatars](https://github.com/ShenhanQian/GaussianAvatars/tree/669ee0e428e6dbfa552c63d75df53234c42cfbbd).
+Follow the steps in [this repository](https://github.com/ais-lab/gaussiansp-paindiffusion) to do that.

 https://github.com/user-attachments/assets/fafd7913-9ee5-4b55-b506-008ffca51385